microsoft/axe-windows/src/RulesMD/EvaluationCodeDescriptions.md

 ### NeedsReview

-The rule requires human review to decide if it was satisfied.
+The rule highlights possible accessibility issues that need to be reviewed and verified by a human.